MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 ## Step 4: Add potentially missing indexes

-1. Use the following query to identify queries with high CPU usage that containg at least one missing index in their query plan.
+1. Use the following query to identify queries with high CPU usage that contain at least one missing index in their query plan.

     ```sql
     -- Captures the Total CPU time spent by a query along with the query plan and total executions